gonwan/spring-cloud-demo/README.md

 - Switch from Postgres to MySQL, and from Kafka to RabbitMQ.
 - Easier local debugging by switching off service discovery and remote config file lookup.
 - Kubernetes support.
-- Swagger Integration.
+- Swagger integration.
-- Spring Boot Admin Integration.
+- Spring Boot Admin integration.
+- Prometheus & Grafana integration.

 The project includes:
 - [eureka-server](eureka-server): Service for service discovery.
 Registered services are shown on its web frontend, running at 8761 port.